cyclus/cyclus.github.com/source/user/tutorial/index.rst

 |Cyclus| User Tutorial
 ======================

-In this tutorial, we will build, run and analyze a fuel cycle scenario using Cyclist, the graphical user interface developed specifically for the Cyclus fuel cycle simulator.
-This tutorial assumes that the learner is already familiar with the purpose of a fuel cycle simulator.
-This tutorial will require an internet connection so that |cyclus| can be run remotely.
+In this tutorial, we will build, run and analyze a fuel cycle scenario using the
+|Cyclus| fuel cycle simulator.
+This tutorial assumes that the learner is already
+familiar with the purpose of a fuel cycle simulator.
+This tutorial will require an internet connection so that |Cyclus| can be run remotely.

 Overview
 ---------